danielyxie/bitburner/doc/source/netscript/netscriptjs.rst

 NetscriptJS (Netscript 2.0)
 ===========================
-Netscript 2.0, or Netscript JS, is the new and improved version of Netscript that allows users to write (almost) full-fledged Javascript code in their scripts, while still being able to access the Netscript functions.
+Netscript 2.0, or Netscript JS, is the improved version of Netscript that allows users to write full-fledged Javascript code in their scripts, while still being able to access the Netscript functions.

 NetscriptJS was developed primarily by `Github user jaguilar <https://github.com/jaguilar>`_